-Assistance can be provided for up to 2 years or until the individual secures permanent housing, whichever is earlier.
-Disposition of Real Property Acquisition - Disposition through sale, lease, or donation of otherwise real property acquired with RHP funds for the purpose of providing stable, temporary housing for individuals in recovery from a substance use disorder.
-Clearance and Demolition - Clearance, demolition, and removal of buildings and improvements, including movement of structures to other sites for the purpose of providing stable, temporary housing for individuals in recovery from a substance use disorder.
-Eligibility is limited to projects where RHP funds are used only for the clearance and demolition.

-New Construction - Expansion of existing eligible activities to allow CDBG-RHP funds to be used for new construction of housing.
-New construction of housing is subject to the same requirements that apply to rehabilitation activities.
+- o Public Facility Improvements Acquisition, construction, reconstruction, rehabilitation or installation of public facilities and improvements for the purpose of providing stable, temporary housing for individuals in recovery from a substance use disorder. - o Acquisition of Real Property For the purpose of providing stable, temporary housing to persons in recovery from a substance use disorder. - O Disposition of Real Property Disposition through sale, lease, or donation of otherwise real property acquired with RHP funds for the purpose of providing stable, temporary housing for individuals in recovery from a substance use disorder.
+Eligible costs may include costs incidental to disposing of the property, such as preparation of legal documents, fees paid for surveys, transfer taxes, and other costs involved in the transfer of ownership of the RHP-assisted property. - O Clearance and Demolition Clearance, demolition, and removal of buildings and improvements, including movement of structures to other sites for the purpose of providing stable, temporary housing for individuals in recovery from a substance use disorder.
+Eligibility is limited to projects where RHP funds are used only for clearance and demolition. - o New Construction Expansion of existing eligible activities to allow RHP funds to be used for new construction of housing.
+New construction of housing is subject to the same requirements 24 CFR 570.202(b)that apply to rehabilitation activities.

-Phase 3: will consist of a rolling Rehabilitation and Reconstruction application process for recovery residences striving to become WVARR certified.
-A mandatory Technical Assistance session with WVDED is required prior to submission of the application.
-Application templates will be available on the WV CAD website and may be provided by WVAAR staff to eligible recovery homes.
+Phase 3 will consist of a rolling Rehabilitation and Reconstruction application process for eligible subrecipients striving to become WVARR certified.
+A mandatory Technical Assistance session with WVCAD is required prior to submission of the application.
+Application templates will be available on the WVCAD website and may be provided by WVAAR staff to eligible recovery homes.

-Rehabilitation and Reconstruction

-Single Unit - publicly or privately owned residential building(s)

-Multi-Unit - publicly or privately owned residential building(s)

-Public Housing - owned or operated by a public housing authority.
+- o Rehabilitation and Reconstruction - Single Unit publicly or privately owned residential building(s) - Multi-Unit publicly or privately owned residential building(s) - Public Housing owned or operated by a public housing authority.

-Use of Funds - Activities Carried Out Directly:
+B. Activities Carried out Directly

-All activities will be carried out directly by the State of West Virginia through the West Virginia Community Advancement and Development, a division of the West Virginia Department of Economic Development, or by an eligible entity selected through an application process such as, but not limited to, a non-profit, County Commission, or Municipality.
+All activities will be carried out directly by WVCAD, or by an eligible entity selected through an application process such as, but not limited to, a non-profit, County Commission, or Municipality.